hardillb/multi-tenant-node-red/README.md

 ## Configure

+### DNS

-You will want to change the `VIRTUAL_HOST` and `ROOT_DOMAIN` entries at the end of the docker-compose file to match the domain you want to host the Node-RED instances on.
-You will also want to set up a wildcard DNS entry that points to the host machine.
+The `VIRTUAL_HOST` and `ROOT_DOMAIN` entries at the end of the docker-compose file will have been updated by the `setup.sh` script,  you will want to set up a wildcard DNS entry that points to the host machine.

-e.g. if you use a `ROOT_DOMAIN` of **docker.local** then you should set up a DNS entry for \*.docker.local that points to the docker host.
+e.g. if you use a `ROOT_DOMAIN` of **example.com** then you should set up a DNS entry for \*.example.com that points to the docker host.

 For testing you can edit your local `/etc/hosts` file to point to the manager and application instances, eg:

 ```
-192.168.1.100   manager.docker.local  r1.docker.local  r2.docker.local
+192.168.1.100   manager.example.com  r1.example.com  r2.example.com
 ```

-You will want to change the `VIRTUAL_HOST` entry for the manager app as well to match the new domain (or a specific one for the management app).

 ### Avahi

-If you are running this on a small local lan then you may not have a DNS server to add the wildcard entry to, in this case you can use the
-`hardillb/nginx-proxy-avahi-helper` container which will add mDNS CNAMES to the docker host machine (assuming it's running the Avahi daemon) so you will be able to use a `.local` virtual domain to access Node-RED instances.
+If you are running this on a small local lan then you may not have a DNS server to add the wildcard entry to, in this case you can use the `hardillb/nginx-proxy-avahi-helper` container which will add mDNS CNAMES to the docker host machine (assuming it's running the Avahi daemon) so you will be able to use a `.local` virtual domain to access Node-RED instances.

 You can run the `hardillb/nginx-proxy-avahi-helper` with the following command